sevas/sevas.github.io-src/_posts/misc/2011-04-26-pycharm-colors.md

 is a neat development environment, especially if you're working with [Google App Engine](http://code.google.com/appengine/ ) or [Django](http://www.djangoproject.com/ ).
-But the default color scheme is pretty horrendous.

-Their effort to bundle additional schemes has been less than fruitful, in my opinion (seriously, WarmNeon?)
+But the default color scheme is pretty horrendous, and their effort to bundle additional schemes has been less than fruitful, in my opinion (seriously, WarmNeon?)

 In addition, I find that using dark color schemes in a environment where a